gocom/pinceau/README.md

 ```
 $ git clone https://github.com/gocom/pinceau.git && cd pinceau
-$ npm install
+$ make build
 ```

-Then place the built files in the `build` directory to your Firefox profile:
+Then place the built files in the `build` directory to your Firefox profile, either manually, or running:

 ```
-$ npm run project:install
+$ make install
 ```

 OpenSearch engines